criswell/torgo/README.md

 Path: /home/sam/meh | [oss, github, dotfiles, foo, bar]
 ```

+### Does it have to be org-mode files?

+No!
+Simply change the `ext` in the configuration file to whatever extension
+you'd like.
+Torgo doesn't force any file type on you, it just manages the
+files associated with your directories.
+If you would rather take your notes
+in Markdown, plain-text, or anything else, you're free to do so.

 # Why is it called Torgo?

 For a while, I had been using a `this.org` pattern for my ad-hoc org files.